Nationwide Nestlé Recall: Popular Cookie Dough May Have Wood Fragments

 "While no illnesses or injuries have been reported, we are taking this action out of an abundance of caution after a small number of consumers contacted Nestlé USA about this issue," the company said.

-Consumers who have purchased Nestlé Toll House Chocolate Chip Cookie Dough Bar (16.5 oz) with batch codes 311457531K and 311557534K should not prepare or consume the product and should return the product to the retailer where it was purchased for a replacement or refund.
+Consumers who have purchased Nestlé Toll House Chocolate Chip Cookie Dough Bar (16.5-ounce) with batch codes 311457531K and 311557534K should not prepare or consume the product and should return the product to the retailer where it was purchased for a replacement or refund.

+"We are working with the FDA on this voluntary recall and will cooperate with them fully," officials stated.
+"We are confident that this is an isolated issue and we have taken action to address.

+"The quality, safety and integrity of our products remain our number one priority," they continued.
+"We sincerely apologize for any inconvenience this action represents to both our consumers and retail customers."